silvia-odwyer/Onyx/README.md

 # NodeJS Discord Bot (Onyx/AzuraBot)
+Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot coded using Discord.JS and Node.JS.

-Onyx/AzuraBot is a data-fetching, multi-lingual Discord bot, coded using Discord.JS and Node.JS, and has over thirty commands, including meme generation, social commands, image editing, music production, fetching info/live imagery from NASA, crypto support, interacting with IBM's Watson API, providing definitions/synonyms for words, and more.
+Onyx has over thirty commands, including those for meme generation, image editing, music production, fetching info/live imagery from NASA, crypto support, interacting with IBM's Watson API, providing definitions/synonyms for words, and more.

 A complete list of currently working commands can be found below.